mounishvatti/competitive-programming-setup/readme.md

 ### Tips :

 - You can use COMMAND + shift + B to directly compile run.
-- You can use 3 pane setup to view code, input file and output file at once (^ + SHIFT + 3).
+- You can use 3 pane setup to view code, input file and output file at once (View > Group > New group).

 ### To install gcc in OS X: